kousen/OpenAIClient/README.md

 ## OpenAI Spring Demo

 This repository demonstrates how to call several [OpenAI services](https://platform.openai.com/docs/api-reference) from Spring without using the Spring AI project.
 Note that OpenAI requires an API key, which you must set as an environment variable, and you have to give them a credit card number to use the service.
-Fortunately, the cost for all the services used (other than potentially GPT-4) is minimal.
+Fortunately, the cost for all the services (other than potentially GPT-4) is minimal.

 ## Prerequisites